 Jungle Scout is a web-based software that is accessed directly from your internet browser.
 All browsers are compatible with the web application through https://members.junglescout.com/.

-There is nothing to download and nothing to install.
-To use Jungle Scout and its web app features, all you need is a subscription and login information (ie. your email address and a password of your choice).
+There is nothing to download or install.
+To use Jungle Scout’s seller features, all you need is a subscription and login information (i.e. your email address and a password of your choice).

-Once you’ve purchased a subscription and created your login, you’ll be able to use the tools simply by logging into your account.
+Once you’ve purchased a subscription and created your login, you’ll be able to use the features simply by logging into your account.

-The Chrome extension, on the other hand, must be downloaded and installed onto a computer before it can be used.
-It’s also necessary to login to Extension before it will work.
+The Extension, on the other hand, must be downloaded and installed onto a computer before it can be used.
+It’s also necessary to log in to Extension before it will work.

-And, unlike Jungle Scout’s web app features, Extension can only be used with Google Chrome.
-It’s not possible to access the tool from any other browser.
+And, unlike Jungle Scout’s seller features, Extension can only be used with Google Chrome and Firefox.

-Lastly, Extension will only display data if it is run in Amazon on a search results page, a best sellers page, or a storefront page.
+Lastly, Extension will only display data if it is run on a product display page, search results page, a best sellers page, or a storefront page.
 If it isn’t run on one of these pages, it will display the following:

-For Extension, entering your Amazon Marketplace Web Services (MWS) keys is unnecessary..
-As long as you’re using Google Chrome as your browser, and it is run on one of the pages mentioned above, the tool will work.
+For Extension, syncing your Seller Central account is not needed.
+As long as you’re using Chrome or Firefox as your browser, and it is run on one of the pages mentioned above, the tool will work.

-In order to gain full functionality of the web app features, however, you must enter your MWS keys.
+To gain full functionality of Jungle Scout’s seller features, however, you must connect your Seller Central account.

-While a Jungle Scout plan will give you access to many of its features (such as Product Database, Supplier Tracker, and Keyword Scout), despite not entering your keys, you won’t be able to use features like Inventory Manager and Sales Analytics without them.
+While a Jungle Scout plan will give you access to many of its features (such as Product Database, Supplier Tracker, and Keyword Scout) without connecting your account, you won’t be able to use features like Inventory Manager and Sales Analytics without connecting your account.

-The extra capabilities you’ll gain by syncing your Seller Central account with Jungle Scout will make managing and maintaining your Amazon business a breeze and will help you increase your conversions!
+The extra capabilities you’ll gain by syncing your Seller Central account with Jungle Scout will make managing your Amazon business easier and will help increase conversions.

 4. Data for Jungle Scout and Extension